Ølgod

 Ølgod is a railway town on the Jutland peninsula in southwest Denmark.
-As of 1 January 2025, it had a population of 3,713.
+As of 1 January 2026, it had a population of 3,714.

 Ølgod is served by Ølgod railway station, located on the Esbjerg-Struer railway line.

-Despite the town's relatively small size, Ølgod calls itself "Denmark's smallest city" due to its relatively large amount of shops, restaurants, associations, healthcare opportunities etc.
+Despite the town's relatively small size, Ølgod calls itself "Denmark's smallest city" due to its relatively large number of shops, restaurants, associations, healthcare opportunities etc.